ThorsenRune/LM_FW/README.md

 Firmware for the LM Neuroprosthesis
 This is the first release of the firmware for the ADUCM360 based hardware (LM_HW).

+Its a project in development and newer versions migrating to progressive web apps using WiFi is in the pipeline.
+Please request for latest update

 ## Acknowledgements